 As a soft adventure couple, we love the idea of a hiking adventure.
-We’ve been going on short and long hikes for the last five years and every time we’d complain about our walking boots.
+And we know a good pair of walking boots is essential.
 Before our most recent trip to Norway, we decided to embark on a shopping adventure and try to find the best walking boots which needed to be durable, waterproof, breathable and also comfortable.

 To tackle all sort of terrain you definitely need the right footwear.
 So we started looking for a pair of walking boots which are not only practical but also fashionable.
 And let me tell you since I found my dream pair of boots, I can’t imagine wearing anything else.
 In fact, I started investing in sustainable tops which go my footwear so I can wear my walking boots even in the city.

 Here is a list with our top pick including an epic buyer’s guide below to help you find your best walking boots.